StinaAxelsson/project2/README.md

 # UX
+## User goals
+As a first time and a returning visitor am I looking for...
+  * a great way to pass some time.
+  * to visit this site and feel satisfied with the way it is structured.
+  * a site that I can use on my phone, laptop or PC and it works and look good.
+## Project goals

-## User stories
+## User Stories
- 1. I want a site that is easy to navigate throug.
+<b>As a user I want a site that...</b>
+ 1. ...is easy to navigate throug.
- 2. I want a site that is fully responsive so I can visit it and use it on every device.
+ 2. ... is fully responsive so I can visit it and use it on every device.
- 3. I want a site that I know what to do and what it is about.
+ 3. ...
+I know what to do and what it is about.
- 4. I want a site that have nice colors and font-sizes so it is easy to see and read.
+ 4. ... have nice colors and font-sizes so it is easy to see and read.
- 5. I want a site that I understand what to do even if I never visit it before.
+ 5. ...
+I understand what to do even if I never visit it before.
 ## Site owner goals
 1. Have a nice and tidy website that is easy to see what to do.
 2. Have a great colors theme throug the website that fits the purpose with the site.